fkarg/fkarg.github.io/drafts/rat-meetup.md

 ### Why create a Meetup (v1.0)
-Our reason to create a meetup was simple: bring together aspiring rationalists from our area, to learn together, to share progress, to help each other, and to socialize.
+Our reason to create a meetup was simple: to bring together aspiring rationalists from our area, to learn together, to share progress, to help each other, and to socialize.
 It also helps to get to know new people and to learn about how other people think.

 ## Overview
 The first step in creating the meetup group was writing a [post][first-meetup] on LessWrong to announce the meetup.
 Since the initial video-call, we have been meeting online almost every week.
-With a regular influx of new members our group has grown to about a dozen regular attendees.
+With a regular influx of new members, our group has grown to about a dozen regular attendees.

 Similarly, the structure and content of our meetings has evolved over time.
 Our weekly schedule looks something like this currently:
-- 19:00 - 19:10 People slowly coming in and welcoming each other
+- 19:00 – 19:10 People slowly coming in and welcoming each other
-- 19:10 - 19:20 Introductions (if someone new is present)
+- 19:10 – 19:20 Introductions (if someone new is present)
-- 19:20 - 20:00 Topic 1: Hammertime Sequence
+- 19:20 – 20:00 Topic 1: Hammertime Sequence
 - Topic 2
 - [Topic 3]
 - Scheduling Topics for next Week